fonnesbeck/git_tutorial/PITCHME.md

 - **Git**
 - **Mercurial**

+Note:
-^ Automated VCS have been around since the early 1980s, used by many large companies.
+ Automated VCS have been around since the early 1980s, used by many large companies.
 Older VCS have various limitations in their capabilities.
 More modern systems, such as Git and Mercurial are *distributed*; they do not need a centralized server to host the repository also include powerful merging tools that make it possible for multiple authors to work within the same files concurrently.